abaldwin06/kgsa-database/README.md

     >    To recreate, remove the zeraki num from AT for a student that matches by last name (Anne Achieng Juma 2024) and try to import students

 Things completed:
+- [X] fix "add_grade" function to work for both numeric/string scores
+- [X] add function to ImportRecord to print out any grades stored and ready to import and test
+- [X] pass in test type, date, form etc into importrecord init function for storage of grades to import
+- [X] update import_grades to match on a student by znum or full name (no kcpe or name changes)
+- [X] update import_grades to do a printout of the above
 - [x] update zeraki headers check to go by header name
 - [x] match based on name
 - [x] have a test mode (where edits aren't made to the db)